erichs/composure/README.md

 # Composure: don't fear the Unix chainsaw

-Based on ideas from Gary Bernhardt's talk [The Unix Chainsaw](http://www.confreaks.com/videos/615-cascadiaruby2011-the-unix-chainsaw).
+Based on ideas from Gary Bernhardt's hilarious talk [The Unix Chainsaw](http://www.confreaks.com/videos/615-cascadiaruby2011-the-unix-chainsaw).

 This light-hearted shell script aims to help you treat your shell like a